asocialbehaviour/Fundamentals/README.md

 # Fundamentals
 Homework
-This is the homeworks from my Fundamentals with Python course.
+This are my homeworks from the course Fundamentals with Python.